Texel Tips for connoisseurs

 1792 AE Oudeschild

-Tips for foodies
+Texel insider tips for foodies

 In addition to the usual restaurants, cafes and beach pubs Texel offers even more experiences for connoisseurs.
 Those that we can test and recommend ourselves, we introduce you here.